pchelle/Test-of-Pediatric-Qualification-Workflow/Report.md

+# 2 Pediatric translation qualification results

-## 1.4 Evaluation of Pediatric translation
+## Evaluation of Pediatric translation

 All pediatric translations are pure retrospective predictions, no pediatric pharmacokinetic studies were used to inform model parameters.
 All parameters necessary to model the pediatric populations, such as demographics (age, weight, height), as well as dosing formulation information were taken from the respective pediatrics studies from literature in order to evaluate their predictive performance.